-How to Support the Black Community in Houston Right Now
+How to Support and Celebrate the Black Community in Houston Right Now

 Donate to local nonprofits and community effortsThe Houston branch of the NAACP strives to fight racial disparities on the local level, working to provide equality and focus on issues from voting rights and voter registration to racial profiling and economic inequality, and more.
 Donations are welcome online.